 It’s common to hear stories or reports of people having their skin change color after ingesting large quantities of certain foods or chemicals.
-One popular food in these stories is the carrot, thanks to the carotene in the carrots.
+One of the most popular food item in these stories is the carrot.

 Is there any truth to these wild claims?
-And if so, are there any other chemicals that have a similar affect on our skin?
+And if so, are there any other chemicals that have a similar effect on our skin?
 Let’s find out.

 Can Your Skin Change Color By Eating Certain Foods?

 The answer is yes, but it depends on the foods you eat.
 One popular example is a person’s skin turning orange or yellow by consuming large amounts of carrots.
 Carrots have a biochemical (or pigment) called carotene.
 Pure carotene is a deep orange color.
 It will dissolve in oil but not in water.
 Because it is stored in body fat, it can turn a person’s skin orange or yellow.
 The skin of someone who intentionally consumes pure carotene can indeed change color, but not significantly.
 It will resemble jaundice.
 The scientific term for this condition is ‘Carotenosis’.
 Carotenosis can be fatal, but it’s extremely rare – the last fatality from the condition was in 1972.